 The Lion, the Witch and the Wardrobe by C.S.
 Lewis & The Chronicles of Narnia: The Lion, the Witch and the Wardrobe DVD

 A Christmas Carol by Charles Dickens & one of the many versions!

 No matter what the ages of your children, they can all contribute.
 Include stories from the past year, artwork, even advertisements.
 Get creative and have fun with the project.

-Practice a little rhyming skills.
+Practice rhyming skills.

 You will love this activity from Pool Noodles & Pixie Dust: I Spy the Rhymes in ‘Twas the Night Before Christmas.